 Ludington is known for its carferry, Badger.
 (Yes, it’s apparently one word.
-I learned about it on a quick visit to the maritime museum — which is very good.)
+I learned about it on a quick visit to the maritime museum.)
 We watched Badger return from its daily trip to Wisconsin and back into its dock.

-Loopers (folks who are doing The Great Loop) are known for sharing what they call “docktails” when they meet at a marina.
+Loopers (folks who are doing The Great Loop) are known for sharing “docktails” when they meet at a marina.
 This was our first such event.
 We met three veteran Looper crews, and one even newer than us.

 I’m learning to spot Looper burgees (small flags at the bow) in the marinas.
 Today, there were three near us.

 Post-sunset was fabulous at Ludington’s waterfront park, adjacent to the marina.
 So many people go home after the sun sinks, but the best colors are often right after that.

 The day was uncomfortably hot, but the rewards after the sun goes down … a-h-h-h!

 The moon waxes over the carferry as it rests at its nighttime dock, visible from the marina.

 Great travel log!
 Thanks for the pictures 🙂